“Learning. Making more things, and not being intimidated to show my work.”

-Betsy was all in, telling me, “I’ll support anything that is a about 365.”
+Betsy was all in, telling me, “I’ll support anything that is about 365.”

 But what about Betsy?

-How, you may ask?
+How? you may ask.
 I love this!
 “We remove the competitive comparison of our students and award them for their uniqueness with trophies for best personal vision and things like that.”
-What a fun way to help emerging artist own a point-of-view, especially for children and youth who are so impressionable; and I bet the people coming out of her program had a healthy balance of self-worth and artistic ownership.
+What a fun way to help emerging artists own a point-of-view, especially for children and youth who are so impressionable; and I bet the people coming out of her program had a healthy balance of self-worth and artistic ownership.
 Great stuff!

 Betsy listened to her own advice.
 “After years of working in East coast theatre, doing wigs and wardrobe, I realized that I was not growing.
 Not happy with what I was doing, I left and moved to Los Angeles.
 I’m happier now and rediscovering my passions.”
 Let’s just say, Betsy was finally rewarding herself.